noboss93/scientifica/README.md

 # Scientifica Shiny App
 A Shiny app for the Scientifica fair at UZH / ETH

-The main goal of this application is to show visitors the importance of multiple testing with multiple samples.
+The main goal of this application is to show visitors the impact of optional stopping in science.

 ## Versions
 There are four versions of this app: